 A Look at the History of the Black River Valley Club (BRVC) Building

 The Black River Valley Club would form in 1905 under the name “Kamargo Club.”
-One of their first meetings was held in a room at the Chamber of Commerce where the name would officially change to the Black River Valley Club due to the Kamargo Club being the name of a literary organization which had recently incorporated in Watertown.
+One of their first meetings was held in a room at the Chamber of Commerce, where the name would officially change to the Black River Valley Club due to the Kamargo Club being the name of a literary organization that had recently incorporated in Watertown.
 The next item on the agenda: to find a location.

 The Watertown Daily Times reported on January 14, 1905—

 Following this meeting the board of governors of the new club met the board of directors of the Union club and the property of the Union club was offered to the new organization according to the terms of a resolution of the board of directors of the Union club.
 Subsequently the board of governors of the Black River Valley Club voted to accept this offer.

 The former Union Club would move into the property in 1891 after it was sold to them by Dr. Farmer, who had resided there since 1883.
 The structure, credited as the first stone house built in the village of Watertown, was believed to have been erected in 1812 though some newspaper articles later reported it as being in 1820.
 Regardless of its construction date, the Black River Valley Club would make the decision to adopt plans for a new building within a month and a half of occupying the former Union Club.